 How to apply for a student visa

-Information about how to apply for a student visa can be found on the Australian Department of Immigration and Border Patrol (DIBP) website.
+Information about how to apply for a student visa can be found on the Department of Home Affairs website.

 Where to get advice on your student visa